Contacts are made from many kinds of plastic. The two most common types of contact lenses are hard and soft.

 Colored (tinted) contacts.
 Vision-correcting contact lenses can be tinted to change the color of your eye.
 You can get them as daily wear, extended wear, and toric lenses.

 Decorative (cosmetic) contacts.
 These lenses change the look of your eye but do not correct vision.
 They include colored contacts and lenses that can make your eyes look like vampires, animals or other characters.
+Also, they are used to hide certain eye problems either present from birth or caused by injuries.
 Even though they do not correct vision, you need a prescription for decorative contacts.
 To avoid getting dangerous eye infections, these lenses must be treated like prescription contacts.
 This means cleaning them regularly and thoroughly as directed.

 Decorative contact lenses can lead to serious eye problems.

 Your eyes are very important—and very delicate.
 Make sure your contact lenses are medically safe and FDA-approved.

 Contacts are not fashion accessories or cosmetics.
 They are medical devices that require a prescription from an eye care professional.

 Non-prescription costume contacts can cause cuts, open sores and potentially blinding infections in your eyes.
 In addition to suffering severe pain, you may need surgery (such as a corneal transplant).
 In some cases, you could go blind.